epics-modules/mrfioc2/evgMrmApp/docs/evgREADME.txt

 Soft Sequence
 	Soft sequence class and also soft sequence manager, which maintains the list of the soft sequence.

-SOft sequence should be common to all the EVG in the IOC
+Soft sequence should be common to all the EVG in the IOC